binhtran04/flashcards/README.md

 # FlashCards

 FlashCards helps your memorization.
-It is built with React Native
+It is built with React Native.
+The application is tested of iOS emulator

 ## Available scripts